 million tweets per month.
 In October 2021, the list of accounts was

-again updated, and to date has collected an average of 40 million tweets
+again updated, and until its end collected an average of 39 million

 Over the period March to December 2018 (indicated by the grey